 2. Being the Executor of a Will or Estate Can be a Lot of Work in Baltimore

 It is important to understand the responsibilities that come with this role, as it often requires significant time and effort.
 An executor must collect and manage the assets of the estate, pay debts and taxes, and ensure that all beneficiaries are properly notified and receive their share.

-They may also need to handle legal matters such as probate proceedings, making sure that all documents are properly filed.
+They may also need to handle legal matters such as probate proceedings for real estate, making sure that all documents are properly filed.
 It is essential for an Executor to stay organized throughout the process in order to ensure that everything runs smoothly.

 Additionally, they should be prepared for any unexpected issues that could arise during the course of managing the estate or will.
 Taking on this responsibility is no small task, but with careful planning and attention to detail it can certainly be done.

 3. Could Loose Money Keeping Baltimore Real Estate Unnecessarily During Probate

 If you are in the process of probate for Baltimore real estate, it is important that you do not keep the property unnecessarily.
 Keeping a property in probate can be costly and time consuming, and if you are not actively using or renting out the property, it can be a waste of your financial resources.

 You could potentially lose money by keeping a piece of real estate during probate because you will have to pay taxes on it and also make necessary repairs or maintenance.
 Furthermore, if the estate is large and consists of multiple pieces of real estate, keeping them all may require hiring attorneys or other professionals which can add up quickly.